nickbild/doc_insight_v2/README.md

 ## How It Works

-An Espressif ESP-EYE ESP32-based development board with an OV2640 image sensor runs two primary algorithms: 1) a TensorFlow Lite for Microcontrollers neural network, and a QR code decoding algorithm ([code here](https://github.com/nickbild/doc_insight_v2/tree/main/main)).
+An Espressif ESP-EYE ESP32-based development board with an OV2640 image sensor captures images of what the wearer of Doc InSight sees, and runs two primary algorithms: 1) a TensorFlow Lite for Microcontrollers neural network, and 2) a QR code decoding algorithm ([code here](https://github.com/nickbild/doc_insight_v2/tree/main/main)).

 Two types of QR codes are currently detected—those affixed to patients, and those affixed to medications.
 When a patient is detected, their information (name, age, gender) is displayed on a transparent LCD within the wearer's field of vision.
 Additionally, if the provider has not washed their hands (as determined by the ML algorithm) within two minutes of encountering the patient, a hand washing reminder is also displayed.